 About

-Had Matter was started in 2004 at Eastern Market, a weekly crafts market in Washington DC.
-In the beginning I made mirrors and key holders with my flea market finds and vintage images.
-Eventually I expanded to mail holders, spice racks and more.
-After eighteen years of working and selling in DC, I moved to Maine in February of 2022.
-With a larger studio and new inspiration I look forward to taking my work down new paths.
+I started selling my work as Had Matter in 2004 at Eastern Market, a weekly crafts market in Washington, DC.
+I started with mirrors built from flea market finds and vintage images, eventually expanding into key holders, mail holders, spice racks, and a growing line of functional, imaginative pieces.
+After eighteen years of creating and selling in DC, I moved to Maine in February 2022.